-The C-1 density incentive staff is recommending for further analysis would add a section to Bellevue's existing affordable housing incentive (LUC 20.20.128).
+The C-1 density incentive that staff is recommending for further analysis would add a section to Bellevue's existing affordable housing incentive (LUC 20.20.128).
 The existing provisions in this section provide an incentive of one additional unit for each affordable unit, capped at a 15 percent density increase above the base.
-Staff is proposing that this section would be retained, however, a new section could be added which would raise the 15 percent density increase for qualifying properties.
-Staff has not yet evaluated the applicable density increase and intends that the analysis would involve outreach and dialogue with non-profit housing developers and faith-based property owners to determine the appropriate metric which would result in affordable housing that is economically viable.
-Also, the existing density bonus incentives for affordable housing under LUC 20.20.128 do not apply in the Downtown, BelRed and Eastgate overlay districts, and this would remain unchanged with the proposed approach for C-1 strategy implementation.
+Staff is proposing that a new section could be added which would raise the 15 percent density increase for these potential qualifying properties.
+Staff has not yet evaluated the applicable density increase.
+The analysis would involve outreach and dialogue with non-profit housing developers and faith-based property owners to determine the appropriate metric which would result in affordable housing that is economically viable.